bbc/simorgh/src/app/components/Headings/README.md

 ## Description

 The Headings are a set of two components, `Headline` and `Subheading`.
-They use a `h1` and `h1` HTML element respectively, with the `Headline` being designed for a single use on the page, with `Subheading` being aimed at repeate use.
+They use a `h1` and `h2` HTML element respectively, with the `Headline` being designed for a single use on the page, with `Subheading` being aimed at repeated use.

 ## When to use this component